 Help To Buy Window Scam?

 Getting financial help with replacing your windows may sound attractive, but customers need to be wary of this common marketing scam.
+It’s so common, their are over 10 companies in the UK providing Help to buy window “schemes” (Not government related) just to sell your information to window companies.

 Who wouldn’t be drawn in by the idea of having their windows replaced for a fraction of the cost?
 It’s an enticing idea, and many companies even go as far as to say that ‘qualifying homeowners can have new windows & doors installed with absolutely no cost.’
 However, we want customers to know that such companies are spreading false information, and making glorified claims in order to gain your business.